Bullet Journal Future Log To Plan A Successful Year

 Before we dive into future log inspirations, I thought I’d make something clear about future log and monthly log because I understand it might be confusing what’s the use and difference between the two.

-I use both the future log and a monthly log.
+I use both the future log and the monthly log.
 Even though information overlaps sometimes, I find that I still need both.

 For me, the future log is for bit future planning, while the monthly log is for all the current things and appointments happening.